JuliaSymbolics/Metatheory.jl/README.md

 - The Julia Manual [metaprogramming section](https://docs.julialang.org/en/v1/manual/metaprogramming/) is fundamental to understand what homoiconic expression manipulation is and how it happens in Julia.
 - An [introductory blog post on SIGPLAN](https://blog.sigplan.org/2021/04/06/equality-saturation-with-egg/) about `egg` and e-graphs rewriting.
 - [egg: Fast and Extensible Equality Saturation](https://dl.acm.org/doi/pdf/10.1145/3434304) contains the definition of *E-Graphs* on which Metatheory.jl's equality saturation rewriting backend is based.
 This is a strongly recommended reading.
+- [High-performance symbolic-numerics via multiple dispatch](https://arxiv.org/abs/2105.03949): a paper about how we used Metatheory.jl to optimize code generation in [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl)

 ## Contributing